You are a designer. Or an artist. Or a photographer. Or someone who makes things with their hands and their eyes.

 Think of it this way:

-• Claude.ai (the website) is like asking someone to describe how to bake bread.
-They’ll give you the recipe, but you do the work.
+• Claude.ai (the chat) is like asking someone to describe how to bake bread.
+They give you the recipe, but you do the work.

 • Claude Code is like having that person standing in your kitchen, mixing ingredients, adjusting the oven, and handing you warm bread.